Skip to content

 • Devigged Cowboys: 50.0 / 104.5 = 47.8%

 The book "really" has the Eagles at about 52 percent.
 If your model has them at 56 percent, you have a 4-point edge — and now you can size the bet appropriately.
-Devigging is built into the model output on Tinker, but doing it by hand once or twice locks in the intuition.
+Devigging is built into every model output you build in the lab, but doing it by hand once or twice locks in the intuition.

 Hold red flags